nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to sort clients with the specified property and direction
+1. User requests to sort clients with the specified attribute and direction
 2. ClientBook shows the sorted list of clients.

     Use case ends.

 **Extensions**

 * 2a.
-The list of matched clients is empty.
+The list of clients is empty.

   Use case ends.